qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 Selection Methods
 -----------------
 The ``ISingleSelection`` interface specifies the methods for single selection handling.
-Since the methods of the single selecting interface are re-used, the ``IMultiSelection`` only extends the interface with methods for multi selection handling.
+Since the methods of the single selection interface are re-used, the ``IMultiSelection`` only extends the interface with methods for multi selection handling.

-The re-using of the methods requires a uniform handling for setting and getting the current selection.
+Re-using the methods requires a uniform handling for setting and getting the current selection.
 This has been achieved by using an array for the selection handling, see ``setSelection`` and ``getSelection``.

 .. _pages/ui_selection#single_selection_methods:

 Single Selection
 ================
 The listed single selection widgets above implement the ``ISingleSelection``.
 To implement the behavior they use the `MSingleSelectionHandling <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.MSingleSelectionHandling>`_ mixin.
-The mixin offers the methods for selection handling and it also initialize the manager for selection management.
+This mixin offers the methods for selection handling and also initializes the manager for selection management.

-The widget itself configures the mixin for allowing an empty selection or not.
-Dependent on the configuration, the ``resetSelection`` clears the current selection (empty array) or selects the first selectable element.
+The widget itself configures the mixin to allowing an empty selection or not.
+Dependent on the configuration, ``resetSelection`` clears the current selection (empty array) or selects the first selectable element.

-The user interactions (mouse and keyboard) are managed from the widget, which only calls the selection methods if the user interaction has an effect on the selection.
+User interactions (mouse and keyboard) are managed from the widget, which only calls the selection methods if the user interaction has an effect on the selection.
 So the selection management and the user interaction handling are separated.
 This is one thing that has changed with the new selection API.

 .. _pages/ui_selection#multi_selection_methods:

 Multi Selection
 ===============
-The multi selection implementation has hardly changed.
-The widgets supporting multiselection, also listed above, have already used a mixin called `MSelectionHandling <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.MSelectionHandling>`_ for selection handling.
-It offers, like the mixin for the single selection, the methods for selection and initializes the selection manager.
-The mixin has only been changed to be conform to the new ``IMultiSelection`` interface.
+The multi selection implementation has hardly changed at all.
+The widgets supporting multi selection, also listed above, have already used a mixin called `MSelectionHandling <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.MSelectionHandling>`_ for selection handling.
+Like the mixin for the single selection, it offers the selection methods and initializes the selection manager.
+The mixin has only been changed to conform to the new ``IMultiSelection`` interface.

 .. _pages/ui_selection#selection_modes:

 Selection Modes
 ---------------
 Due to the small changes the configuration for the selection mode hasn't changed.
-The widgets also suport the property ``selectionMode`` with these different modes:
+The widgets also support the property ``selectionMode`` with these different modes:

 * **single:** Only one element or none at all can be selected.
 * **one:** Exactly one item is selected if possible.
 The first selectable item is selected per default.